 EST is well equipped to support all weather contingent field services related to National Pollutant Discharge Elimination System (NPDES) permits.
 We have multiple public and private sector clients that rely on us to provide the most cost-effective and reliable stormwater sampling services available.
 Our staff has collected stormwater samples for NPDES permit compliance for a diverse client base throughout the Northeast including “first flush” and composite samples during qualifying events in accordance with EPA protocol.
 EST is also proficient in collecting both 24-hour and week long acute and chronic WET tests.
 Our clients include public agencies, municipalities, engineering consultants, and private industry throughout the region.
 In order to provide the most reliable services available, we have self-contained automatic sampling units that can be triggered based on flow or rainfall.
 These units can also be equipped with telemetry to alert sampling personnel when criteria for sample collection have been achieved.

-How does the scheduling process work if EST is handling my stormwater sample collection?
+How does the scheduling process work if I contract EST to perform my company's stormwater sampling?

 How and when does EST mobilize for a stormwater event?